 Of all the things that were inexplicably made into cartoons, Martin Short’s Ed Grimley character from the sketch comedy show SCTV, a show made for adults, is the most inexplicable.
 Well, it certainly appealed to me, since my parents practically raised me and my sisters on weird stuff like SCTV and Saturday Night Live.
 And to be honest, it’s a pretty great little show.

 Ed Grimley’s completely out of his mind in the first place and placing him in a cartoon world turns that insanity up to 11.
 Already a very weird choice for a children’s cartoon character, the rest of the show would spin into surreal madness with Grimley at the center.
 Joe Flaherty would also show up in live-action segments playing his Count Floyd character from SCTV.
-Potentially, this show was narrowly targeted to just me and my sisters and a handful of other 6-year-olds whose parents had episodes of SCTV on tape they would watch with their kids.
-It only aired for one season for 13 episodes in 1988 on Saturday morning but it was memorable enough for me to include it on this list now nearly 30 years later.
+Potentially, this show was narrowly targeted to just me and my sisters and a handful of other 6-year-olds in the Midwest whose parents had episodes of SCTV on tape they would watch with their kids.
+It only aired for one season for 13 episodes in 1988 on Saturday morning but it was memorable enough for me to include it on this list over 30 years later.

 The Real Ghostbusters